 Explosive growth in green bonds market

 Turning point in market growth came with the first corporate green bonds in November 2013, which pushed the market size for 2013 to $11bn.
-The market trebled in size in 2014 with $36.6bn issued and we expect $100 bn issuance in 2015.
+The market trebled in size in 2014 with $36.6bn issued and this growth has continued to a current $200bn outstanding green bonds in 2017.

 Data as of 31st Dec 2014